 After finding your Hyundai paint code, be sure to write it down.
 From here ordering the paint is uncomplicated.
 Use our extensive Hyundai codes list to find it online, order a Hyundai touch up paint kit, and then we will send it to you.
 As standard, the delivery is free of charge.

 It is important to remember that Hyundai, like other manufacturers, may use different names for the same color formula depending on the vehicle.
 So your 2005 True Blue Metallic Tiburon may have a different color name on your friend’s pickup, but they will both use the JA code.

 How to repair your Hyundai with touch up paint

 - Your first step should be to clean the damaged area gently.
-It is essential to use grease remover on the area you are going to work on.
+It is essential to use wax and grease remover on the area you are going to work on.

-- Apply masking area around the damaged area to protect the surrounding paint
+- Apply masking tape to the area around the damaged area to protect the surrounding paint

 - Next is the application of the primer.
 It should be applied in multiple thin layers.
 You must let the layers dry for a minimum of five minutes between applications.
 Then let everything dry overnight.